National Debate Advisory Group

 - At what point might a force be deemed unviable?
 What are the warning signs that this is likely to happen?

-Following the debate on 5 March 2015, all the responses to the questions above are being collated and considered.
-The National Debate Advisory Group publish a report on options for the future of policing in June 2015.
+Following the debate on 5 March 2015, all the responses to the questions above were collated and considered.
+The National Debate Advisory Group published a report on options for the future of policing in June 2015.
 The report includes a summary of the responses we received.